AlanBell/shopping-search-provider/README.md

 A search provider for gnome shell that allows you to shop for things.

+To install the latest stable reviewed version go to https://extensions.gnome.org/extension/564/amazon-shopping/

 There are a number of settings you can tweak for this extension using the gnome-tweak-tool or the settings button on https://extensions.gnome.org/local/